 About the author

-Lauren Heidbrink is Assistant Professor of Human Development at California State University, Long Beach.
+Lauren Heidbrink is Associate Professor of Human Development at California State University, Long Beach.
 She is the author of Migrant Youth, Transnational Families, and the State: Care and Contested Interests (2014).

 "Heidbrink brings nuance, clarity, and depth to the lived experiences of Indigenous youth fleeing violence, hunger, and lack of opportunity in Guatemala.
 Migranthood unpacks contemporary post-conflict political, economic, and criminal violence as markers of youth migration.
 A must-read for anyone who cares about migrant youth, and a wake-up call for policymakers recycling failed immigration and development policies."